Blythe Duff to return to the stage in next instalment of the James Plays

 Cahill said: “Rona’s work has always meant a lot to me, as indeed it does to every young Scottish actor, and to be a part of Laurie’s magnificent vision was a real honour.

-“To be revisiting the character of James who I played when we were both nearly 10 years younger feels like something special.
+“To be revisiting the character of James who I played when we were both nearly ten years younger feels like something special.